Your current path:

 The name says it all: smoking breaks are considered breaks and not working time.
 However, there are always discussions about this aspect and it is not as clearly regulated as described here.

-However, this also means that smokers have to clock in and out every time they take a smoke break.
+However, this also means that smokers have to clock in and out every time they take a smoking break.
 Such short breaks are actually subject to special regulations, such as those that apply to toilet breaks.
-These do not have to be treated as breaks, but do not count as working time either.
-Nevertheless, they are paid as such, simply because the working time is not paused in the working time recording every time.
+These do not have to be treated as breaks, but are not considered working time either.
+Nevertheless, they are paid as such, simply because the working time is not paused each time in the working time recording.

 Unlike going to the toilet, however, smoking is not a basic need.
 So here we quickly find ourselves in a dilemma: going to the toilet affects everyone.
-However, only smokers smoke.
+Smoking, on the other hand, only affects smokers.

 A coffee and a cigarette

 It’s a bit like drinking coffee.
 Talking to a colleague at the coffee machine is not working time.
 Nevertheless, it is usually recorded as such.
-But not everyone drinks coffee and therefore doesn’t spend time at the coffee machine.
-In the same way, there are many non-smokers who have nothing to do with the subject or have a completely different opinion on it.
+But not everyone drinks coffee and therefore does not spend time at the coffee machine.
+Similarly, there are many non-smokers who have nothing to do with the subject or have a completely different opinion on it.

-The basic rule is that you have to clock out for the smoking break.
-This is officially a break and is not paid.
+In principle, you have to clock out for the smoking break.
+It is officially a break and is not paid.
 However, it is up to the employer to decide how important this is to them.
-If he is of the opinion that smoking breaks are not a problem, then so be it.
-If the employer stipulates that smoking must be stamped out or even prohibits smoking, then employees must comply with this.
+If he thinks that smoking breaks are not a problem, then so be it.
+If the employer stipulates that you have to clock out or even imposes a smoking ban, then employees must comply.

 Employees who disregard the regulations must expect to receive a warning.

 However, it should be clear what these regulations look like.
-Particularly in the case of an issue like this that is not clearly defined, there should be clear rules within the company that are also set out in the contract.
-The employer must decide what these look like.
+Particularly in the case of an issue such as this that is not clearly defined, there should be clear rules within the company that are also set out in the contract.
+It is up to the employer to decide what these look like.

 Conclusion

 Smoking breaks are clearly breaks according to the law.
-They must actually be recorded as such.
+As such, they must actually be recorded.
 There is no remuneration for breaks, so this time is not paid.
 However, employers can decide for themselves how strictly they enforce these regulations or whether they take a very relaxed approach to the issue.
-At best, they involve the staff in such decisions.
-Finally, there are also non-smokers who also want to feel represented.
+In the best case scenario, they involve the staff in such decisions.
+After all, there are also non-smokers who also want to feel represented.